DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 Before training your net be sure to install mltools and activate your conda environment ([instructions](https://github.com/digitalglobe/mltools#installationusage)).

-**Note**: to run PoolNet you must install the current version of the master branch:
+**Note**: to run PoolNet you must install the current version of the master branch of mltools:

     >> pip install git+https://github.com/DigitalGlobe/mltools